dougeby/IntuneDocs/InTuneDocs/deploy-use/request-and-provide-remote-assistance-for-windows-pcs-in-microsoft-intune.md

 ---
 # required metadata

-title: Request and provide remote assistance for Windows PCs | Microsoft Intune
+title: Request and provide remote assistance for Windows PCs | Microsoft Docs
 description: Describes end-user and IT admin steps for providing remote assistance for Windows PCs and for remotely starting a PC.
 keywords:
 author: staciebarkerms.author: stabar